-HCV 1 and 2: the KUALA BARAM MTCS area does have at least one HCV attributes.
+HCV 1 and 2: the KUALA BARAM MTCS area does have at least one HCV attribute.
 This is in a seasonally flooded/swampy area (SMZ) bordering the Btg Baram where Large Flying Fox were feeding at the time of assessment.
 (HCV1.4)

-The occurrence of species endemic to the island of Borneo were identified by the HCVA.
+Endemic species were identified by the HCVA but they are all acknowledged to be endemic to the island of Borneo.
 It follows that - on the current level of knowledge - neither the LPF nor the MTCS area can be considered to be an HCV contributor of any importance with regard to endemic species.
 The closest protected area in relation to the KUALA BARAM ITP is the Malaysia-Brunei International Buffer Zone on the true right of the Btg Baram.
 The Lambir Hills NP and the Loagan Bunut NP are located further away whilst still in the same Miri Division.
-The MTCS area is more or less isolated - by oil palm, shifting agriculture and the large Btg Baram and it therefore contributes little in the way of connectivity to or between any areas that have HCV significance.
+The MTCS area is more or less isolated by oil palm, shifting agriculture and the large Btg Baram and it therefore contributes little in the way of connectivity to or between any areas that have HCV significance.